andycranston/config2tftp/README.md

 + Track changes found by the previous comparsion in a file so you have an "audit trail" of changes
 + Send an alert if the `config2tftp.exp` expect script cannot successfully ssh into the switch

-If you have more than one HP switch and can implement all the above then I would say you will now be in a better situation of managing your HP switches that you can demonstrate to you empleyer - maybe that will be the time to ask for that overdue pay rise :-]
+If you have more than one HP switch and can implement all the above then I would say you will now be in a better situation of managing your HP switches.
+This will be an improvement that you can show to your employer.
+Maybe that will be the time to ask for that overdue pay rise :-]

-Talking pay - if you found any of this useful then just "pay it forward" by letting someone else you know about it - but if you really insist that I should get a modest recogniton then I am most, and very, grateful.
+Talking pay - if you found any of this useful then just "pay it forward" by letting someone else know about it.
+But if you really insist that I should get a modest recogniton then I will be most, and very, grateful.